vesnathan/SAM_ML_QA/README.md

 # SAM Machine Learning for FTA Question Answer
 This project will infer a correct or incorrect label to a students answer when given that answer, the question, and the document text.
-The deployment creates a Lambda function which loads a Docker container with Python 3.8 and Pytorch as well as Transformers and other rewuired libraries.
+The deployment creates a Lambda function which loads a Docker container with Python 3.8 and Pytorch as well as Transformers and other required libraries.

 Currently hard coded for the question id 7b7fd45f-4086-4cfd-adaa-409c1f8e65c1